nitg3n/clairvoyant/README.md

 * `suspicious`: Any score above this value will be flagged as **[SUSPICIOUS]**.
 * `dangerous`: Any score above this value will be flagged as **[DANGEROUS]**.

+### `auto-punish`

+This section sets the threshold level and punishment command for the auto-punish feature.

+* `enabled`: Turns the auto-punish feature on and off.
+* `threshold-level`: Sets the threshold level for the auto-punish feature.
+* `command`: Sets the command to execute when the critical level is reached.

 <!-- end list -->